 We believe that Northern Ireland deserves a functioning, stable Assembly.
 Local decision-making, which shapes and delivers services in a way which takes account of local circumstances whilst being accountable at the local level, is vital in order to build confidence in our political system.
 Moreover, it provides a framework to manage and reconcile our political and societal divisions.

-It is unacceptable that we are now approaching three years without a functioning Assembly.
-Our public services are in crisis with long overdue reforms further delayed, and our economy is increasingly stagnating.
-We continue to hit roadblock after roadblock where legislative change and Ministerial sign-off is required, and the public have had enough.
+Our public services are in crisis with long-overdue reforms further delayed, and our economy is increasingly stagnating.
+We continue to lurch from crisis to crisis, and the public have had enough.

 Governance and Transparency